A topic from the subject of Analytical Chemistry in Chemistry.

 • Potentiostats and galvanostats: Instruments that control the electrical potential or current applied to the electrochemical cell.

-• Chronoamperometry: A technique that measures the current flowing through an electrochemical cell over time.
+• Chronoamperometry: A technique that measures the current flowing through an electrochemical cell over time at a constant potential.

 Types of Experiments